-Prizes > Peter Debye prize
+Prizes > Peter Debye prizes

 After the founding of the university in Maastricht, to which Edmond Hustinx, as board member and financial supporter of the Scientific Education foundation in Limburg, made an essential contribution, a prize for science was set up called the Peter Debye prize.
-This ten thousand euro prize was in the period of 1977–2004 awarded every two or three years, in memory of the Maastricht born and bred physicist and Nobel Prize winner Peter Debye (1884–1966).In 2008, the board of the foundation has decided to develop a new set-up for the prize.
+This ten thousand euro prize was in the period of 1977–2015 awarded, in memory of the Maastricht born and bred physicist and Nobel Prize winner Peter Debye (1884–1966).
+In 2017, the board of the foundation has decided to develop a new set-up for the prize.

 To be considered as predecessor to this prize is the Edmond Hustinx prize for chemistry.